hayo03/Dialogflow-CX-Start-Tutorial/README.md

      <b> Parameter:</b> city<br>
      <b> Entity type:</b> geo-city<br>
 5. Select the Manage tab and Click on Entity Types, click +Create, set the name to size geo-city, add some entity entries for the city (Paris, Lyon, Evry, ) and click Save<br>
 6. Back to intents tab and slect "weather.current" intent.
-For each phrase that contains a city, annotate the city with a city parameter and the @geo-city custom entity type.<br>
+For each phrase that contains a city, annotate the city with a city parameter and the @geo-city custom entity type and  Click Save <br>
-7. Click Save